-"But in the seventh year; there shall be a complete rest for the Land."
+"But on the seventh year, the land shall have a complete rest, a Sabbath for Hashem..."
 (25:4)

 During Shemittah, there is no sowing or harvesting, nor has anyone contributed to the produce in the fields.
 Consequently, no one has any rights or claims of ownership.